mrdevlar/make_gif/README.md

-# Animated Gif Creation Tool
+# Command Line Tool for Animated Gif Creation

 This is a simple Python command line tool for the creation of animated gifs.